-It is becoming increasingly clear that in many cases complex systems, as for example ecosystems, have tipping points at which they respond abruptly to small changes in external drivers.
-In addition, the ability of identifying such tipping points is hindered by our limited understanding of the underlying complexity for most of these systems.
-Lastly, almost none of these systems exists in isolation, but all are part of a network of interacting and interdependent elements.
-Major implication of these three observations is the increased uncertainty when it comes to the management of complex systems, because crossing a tipping point in one part of the system may lead to a cascade of transitions in another.
-As this risk is even greater under present rates of global environmental deterioration, we work to improve our capacity for understanding and anticipating tipping events in ecological networks.
+Understanding what system stability means or how it is lost has fascinated ecologists for decades.
+In many cases complex systems- like ecosystems- lose stability passing through tipping points at which they respond abruptly to small changes in external drivers.
+The ability of identifying such tipping points is hindered by our limited understanding of the underlying complexity for most of these systems.
+In addition, almost none of these systems exists in isolation, but all are part of a network of interacting and interdependent elements.
+Major implication of these observations is the increased uncertainty when it comes to the management of complex systems, because crossing a tipping point in one part of the system may lead to a cascade of transitions in another.
+As this risk is even greater under present rates of global environmental deterioration, we work to improve our capacity for understanding and anticipating tipping events in ecological (but not only) systems.

 - Dakos V, Carpenter SR, van Nes EH, Scheffer M (2015) Resilience indicators: Prospects and limitations for early warnings of regime shifts.
 Philosophical Transactions Royal Society B, 370 (1659), 20130263. doi:10.1098/rstb.2013.0263

 - Veraart A.J, Faassen EJ, Dakos V, van Nes EH, Lurling M, Scheffer M (2012) Recovery rates reflect distance to a tipping point in a living system.
 Nature 481: 357-359. doi.org/10.1038/nature10723